bedwardly-down/renpy-freebsd-port/sphinx/source/self_voicing.rst

     installed using your package manager before self-voicing mode will work.

+FreeBSD
+    On FreeBSD, Ren'Py uses the ``espeak`` command.
+Espeak may need to be installed using your package manager before self-voicing mode will work.

 Android, iOS, Chrome OS
     Self-voicing mode is not supported on Android, iOS, or Chrome OS.